Costco Sues Over Trump Tariffs: What Could That Mean for Prices in 2026?

 Consumer impact

-Some legal experts note that even if SCOTUS strikes down the tariffs, the government could attempt to reimpose similar duties under other statutory authorities.
-And in the event of a Supreme Court ruling against the Trump administration, refunding the duties wouldn’t necessarily be automatic.
+Some legal experts note that even though SCOTUS struck down the tariffs, the government could attempt to reimpose similar duties under other statutory authorities.
+And refunding the duties wouldn’t necessarily be automatic.
 (Under current law, importers generally must file a timely protest to challenge liquidation determinations.)

 Regardless of the lawsuit's outcome, any changes in tariff policies could impact the pricing and availability of products for millions of shoppers.

 For example, if existing tariffs remain in place, consumers will likely continue to face higher prices on various goods.
-On the other hand, if the Supreme Court invalidates the tariffs and/or allows tariff refunds, businesses could see financial relief (reap substantial sums) that might eventually lead to lower prices for shoppers.
+On the other hand, now that the Supreme Court has invalidated the tariffs, businesses might see financial relief (reap substantial sums) that might eventually lead to lower prices for shoppers.
 Stay tuned.

 Costco hot dogs: 40th anniversary